 Rabbi Juan Mejía

-Southwest / Latin America Director, Be'chol Lashon
+Southwest / Latin America Consultant, Be'chol Lashon

 Rabbi Juan Mejía was born in Bogotá, Colombia.
 Raised a Catholic, he converted to Judaism after discovering the powerful beauty and message of Judaism.
 He holds a degree in philosophy from Universidad Nacional de Colombia, and a Masters degree in Jewish Civilization from the Hebrew University of Jerusalem.
 Juan was ordained in 2009 by the Jewish Theological Seminary of America in New York.
 He lives in Oklahoma City, where he serves as the Jewish Educator for Emanuel Synagogue.
 He also serves as Rabbi in Residence for Be’chol Lashon.